MS, RD, LDN, CSSD, CBS

 Just as with most things in parenting, there will be challenges.
 But, if you make the commitment and make a plan you’ll be on your way to breastfeeding success!
-Happy Family Coaches are here to help you at every turn –from setting up a plan to navigating any challenges.
+The Happy Mama Mentors are here to help you at every turn –from setting up a plan to navigating any challenges.

 Give yourself at least a month to get into a groove with your baby.
 This means that in the weeks leading up to returning to work, start pumping for a few minutes after some or all of your nursing sessions.
 Don’t worry if you’re not getting much milk at first.
 Pumping after a feeding is much different than pumping when your breasts are full.
 Additionally, your body will need to learn to respond to the stimulus of your pump, which is different (and less efficient) than your baby.
 Pumping in advance will also allow you to collect milk for your first day away and give you the opportunity to get comfortable with your breast pump.

 The morning is an especially great time to pump, as your supply will be at its height.
 Store the pumped milk in 2-3 oz portions.
 After you’ve been nursing for at least 3 weeks, have your baby practice taking breast milk from a bottle from someone other than you (after all, it won’t be you bottle feeding your baby when you’re at the office).
 You may need to experiment with different bottles and nipples to find a system you and your baby are most comfortable with.